Formaldehyde: Tissue fixative and embalming agent

 Formaldehyde preserves or fixes tissue or cells.
 The process involves cross-linking of primary amino groups.
 The European Union has banned the use of formaldehyde as a biocide (including embalming) under the Biocidal Products Directive (98/8/EC) due to its carcinogenic properties.
 Countries with a strong tradition of embalming corpses, such as Ireland and other colder-weather countries, have raised concerns.
 Despite reports to the contrary, no decision on the inclusion of formaldehyde on Annex I of the Biocidal Products Directive for product-type 22 (embalming and taxidermist fluids) had been made As of September 2009.

 Formaldehyde-based crosslinking is exploited in ChIP-on-chip or ChIP-sequencing genomics experiments, where DNA-binding proteins are cross-linked to their cognate binding sites on the chromosome and analyzed to determine what genes are regulated by the proteins.
 Formaldehyde is also used as a denaturing agent in RNA gel electrophoresis, preventing RNA from forming secondary structures.
-A solution of 4% formaldehyde fixes pathology tissue specimens at about one mm per hour at room temperature.
+A solution of 4% formaldehyde fixes pathology tissue specimens at about one millimeter per hour at room temperature.